Kareenak1/Kareenak1/README.md

 - 👋 Hi, I’m @Kareenak1
-- 👀 I’m interested in programming
+- 👀 I’m a tech enthusiast
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently learning UI/UX Design
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...